Exploration of uTVM and Extension to Ultra-low-power Multi-core Platforms Based on RISC-V

 Tipo tesi SPERIMENTALE, SVILUPPO SW

-Descrizione Apache TVM is an open-source compiler for machine learning, with backend support for GPUs, CPUs, and various types of customized accelerators.
+Descrizione Apache TVM is an open-source compiler for deep learning learning, able to automatically translate high-level models of a Deep Neural Network (e.g. in TensorFlow or Pytorch) to optimized machine code for a given hardware, with backend support for GPUs, CPUs, and various types of customized accelerators.
 Recently, the uTVM project has extended TVM support to embedded systems and low-power microcontrollers.
 In particular, many devices based on ARM architectures are currently supported by uTVM, which achieves comparable performance to proprietary toolchains with a reduced effort for the programmer, thanks to automation.

 Conoscenze richieste Required skills include C programming and a basic understanding of compilers.
 Furthermore, a basic knowledge of computer architectures and embedded systems is necessary.
 Desired (but not required) skills include some familiarity with basic machine/deep learning concepts and corresponding models